ksylvan/maestro-playbooks/Development/Security/5_PROGRESS.md

 ## Security Gate Check

-- [ ] **Check for remaining vulnerabilities**: Read LOOP_{{LOOP_NUMBER}}_PLAN.md and check if there are any items with status `PENDING` that have CRITICAL or HIGH severity AND EASY or MEDIUM remediability.
-If such items exist, reset documents 1-4 to continue the loop.
-If no auto-remediable CRITICAL/HIGH items remain, do NOT reset anything - allow the pipeline to exit.
+- [ ] **Check for remaining vulnerabilities**: Read LOOP_{{LOOP_NUMBER}}_PLAN.md and LOOP_{{LOOP_NUMBER}}_VULNERABILITIES.md.
+The loop should CONTINUE (reset docs 1-4) if EITHER: (1) there are items with status `PENDING` that have CRITICAL or HIGH severity AND EASY or MEDIUM remediability, OR (2) VULNERABILITIES.md does NOT contain `## ALL_TACTICS_EXHAUSTED`.
+The loop should EXIT (do NOT reset) only when BOTH conditions are false: no PENDING CRITICAL/HIGH items with EASY/MEDIUM remediability AND all tactics are exhausted.

-## Reset Tasks (Only if PENDING CRITICAL/HIGH items with EASY/MEDIUM remediability exist)
+## Reset Tasks (Only if work remains)

-If the security gate check above determines we need to continue, reset all tasks in the following documents:
+If the security gate check above determines we need to continue (PENDING CRITICAL/HIGH items with EASY/MEDIUM remediability OR tactics remaining), reset all tasks in the following documents:

 - [ ] **Reset 1_ANALYZE.md**: Uncheck all tasks in `{{AUTORUN_FOLDER}}/1_ANALYZE.md`
 - [ ] **Reset 2_FIND_ISSUES.md**: Uncheck all tasks in `{{AUTORUN_FOLDER}}/2_FIND_ISSUES.md`
 - [ ] **Reset 3_EVALUATE.md**: Uncheck all tasks in `{{AUTORUN_FOLDER}}/3_EVALUATE.md`
 - [ ] **Reset 4_IMPLEMENT.md**: Uncheck all tasks in `{{AUTORUN_FOLDER}}/4_IMPLEMENT.md`

-**IMPORTANT**: Only reset documents 1-4 if there are PENDING items with CRITICAL/HIGH severity and EASY/MEDIUM remediability.
-If all such items are IMPLEMENTED, or only HARD remediability items remain, leave these reset tasks unchecked to allow the pipeline to exit.
+**IMPORTANT**: Only reset documents 1-4 if there is work remaining (PENDING CRITICAL/HIGH items with EASY/MEDIUM remediability OR unexplored tactics).
+If all tactics are exhausted AND all such items are IMPLEMENTED, WON'T DO, or PENDING - MANUAL REVIEW, leave these reset tasks unchecked to allow the pipeline to exit.

 ## Decision Logic